 - Add the mixture to the bag and seal.
 Let marinade for at least 30 minutes.
 Remove the steak from the bag, and pat it dry.

-- Cook the steak in a cast-iron skillet over medium-high heat for 4 to 6 minutes per side.
+- Cook the steak in a large cast iron skillet over medium-high heat for 4 to 6 minutes per side.
 Move it to a cutting board, and let it rest.
-Slice it across the grain.
+Slice it across the grain into thin strips.

 - Sauté the vegetables.
 Add the remaining spices and garlic.
 Serve as desired and DIG IN!